Script Development / Simple Cache DFF.CACHE

 False |

-Whether to write only when the field does not exist |
+Write only if the field does not exist |

 scope |